-English artist William Hogarth, the son of a shopkeeper mother, and schoolmaster and publisher father, was born in London.
-After a brief apprenticeship as a silversmith, Hogarth studied for a time at Sir James Thornhill’s then recently opened art school.
-His first employment was in designing plates for booksellers until he began producing work on his own account.
-His first big financial success was with A Harlot’s Progress, a series of paintings from which he produced engravings in 1732.
-This was the first of the wholly innovatory genre that Hogarth called his ‘modern moral subjects’ and which first gave him his position as a great and original artist.
-In 1735 he helped found St. Martin’s Lane Academy - considered an important forerunner to the Royal Academy in 1735.
+English artist William Hogarth undertook a brief apprenticeship as a silversmith before attending Sir James Thornhill’s then recently opened art school.
+He worked in designing plates for booksellers until he began producing work on his own account.
+Hogarth first achieved financial success with A Harlot’s Progress, a series of paintings from which he produced engravings in 1732.
+He helped found St. Martin’s Lane Academy, an important forerunner to the Royal Academy in 1735.
 His investigation into the aesthetic principles of art, Analysis of Beauty, was published in 1753.